 - The Duty to Accomodate

 - Frustration of Contract

 Open communication, understanding, and mutual respect and key creating and maintaining a great client and lawyer relationship.

 Our lawyers are members in good standing with the Law Society of Manitoba, and the Canadian and Manitoba Bar Associations.

 An improperly drafted or executed employment contract can have the effect of rendering part, or even all of the contract unenforceable.

-One common scenario is a dispute over whether the termination clause of an employment contract is valid, specifically the portion dealing with a terminated employee’s notice period.
-Without a proper termination clause, a terminated employee may be entitled to a far longer notice period (or pay in lieu of notice) than the minimum amount prescribed by Manitoba Employment Standards legislation.
+One common scenario is an improper termination clause resulting in a terminated employee being entitled to a far longer notice period (or pay in lieu of notice) than the minimum amount prescribed by Manitoba Employment Standards legislation.